Mcfeenix/Health-Insurance-Campaigns-Analysis/README.md

 ## Notable Insights

+- **#HealthyLiving**
+  This campaign was the only top performer in both impressions and customer signup metrics.

 - **Family Coverage Plan**
   This campaign recorded no click-through rate (CTR), indicating a possible delivery or data tracking issue.
 The lack of engagement resulted in zero customer signups.
 Further investigation is recommended to confirm whether the campaign was properly deployed or if there were data collection errors.